mhujer/blog.martinhujer.cz/source/_posts/2018/2018-01-05-17-tips-for-using-composer-efficiently.md

 },
 ```

+## Tip #22: Try Composer scripts

+Composer scripts are a lightweight tool to create build scripts.
+I have written [a separate article about them](/have-you-tried-composer-scripts/).

 ## Conclusion

 If you disagree with some of the tips, I would be happy if you can describe why in the comments (don't forget to put the tip number there).